ZOC Online Help Topic:

 ^(8F)

-For example if you issue the infocmp command on a Linux system using the Xterm emulation, you will for example see an entry kf12=\E[24~, which defines the mapping for the F12 key (type man terminfo on a Unix shell for a list of all the cryptic key and sequence tags like kf12).
+For example if you issue the infocmp command on a Linux system using the Xterm emulation, you will for example see an entry kf12=\e[24~, which defines the mapping for the F12 key (type man terminfo on a Unix shell for a list of all the cryptic key and sequence tags like kf12).

-According the table above, the ZOC equivalent for \E[24~ will be ^[[24~ or ^(1B)[24~
+According the table above, the ZOC equivalent for \e[24~ will be ^[[24~ or ^(1B)[24~

-The full list of supported control codes by ZOC can be found here: Control Codes and Action Codes
+Note: The full list of supported control codes by ZOC can be found here: Control Codes and Action Codes

 ← Back to Keyboard, Character Translation, etc.